Home - About - Site Map - Blog - Vintage Football Cards for Sale - Email

 Willie Davis

 The official rookie card of Willie Davis is a 1964 Philadelphia card.
-He also appears on a 1960 Kahn's Weiners card as a Cleveland Brown.
+He also has a pre-rookie card as a Cleveland Brown, a 1960 Kahn's Wieners card.

 Herb Adderley